tyseng92/Openpose_Cam/README.md

 * CUDA version: 10.1
 * CuDNN version: 7.6.5

-For more information on the Ubuntu Prerequisites, here is the [link](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation/1_prerequisites.md) for references.
+For more information on the Ubuntu Prerequisites, here is the [readme](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation/1_prerequisites.md) for your references.

 ## Installation